What Is the Focus of Family Therapy?

-Minuchin was self-taught in family therapy and collaborated with a many of his colleagues including Jay Haley (strategic family therapy) in the 1960’s.
-He was director and head of the Philadelphia Child Guidance Clinic from 1965-1981.
+Minuchin was self-taught in family therapy and collaborated with many of his colleagues including Jay Haley (strategic family therapy) in the 1960s.
+He was director and head of the Philadelphia Child Guidance Clinic from 1965 to 1981.
 It was there that he refined the theory and practice of SFT.

 Important Concepts in Structural Family Therapy

-Structural Family Therapy is concerned about how families are organized, and the rules that govern their transactions.
-According to this approach, family problems are maintained by dysfunctional family structures or organisation.
+Structural Family Therapy is concerned with how families are organized, and the rules that govern their transactions.
+According to this approach, family problems are maintained by dysfunctional family structures or organization.

 Families are organized in subsystems with boundaries regulating the way the members interact with each other.
 SFT recognizes families are competent and capable to solve their own problems.
 The approach also retains traditional views concerning the importance of power and hierarchy in the family.